Ethics publications and unfair practices

 6. The rights of the editor-in-chief of the journal or editors of the editorial office with respect to any submitted manuscript authored by the editor-in-chief or editors of the editorial office must be delegated to some other qualified person.

 7. If convincing evidence is presented to the editorial office that the main content or conclusions of the work published in the journal are erroneous, the editorial office should facilitate the publication of an appropriate notice indicating the error and, if possible, correct it.
-The editors should be guided by the current principles provided for such cases, in particular the Rules for rejecting published articles
+The editors should be guided by the current principles provided for such cases, in particular the Rules of retraction and correction of published article.

 8. In the event that the recommendations of two reviewers regarding the manuscript are diametrically different, the editors may engage a third reviewer, upon agreement with the editor-in-chief, and after that make a final decision on publication.